Free Caption Phones for Seniors with Hearing Loss

 First, choose a company that offers caption phones to apply for a free caption phone.

-To get a free caption phone and service, people with hearing loss must certify that their hearing loss necessitates the use of captioned telephone service.
+To receive a free caption phone and service, individuals with hearing loss must certify that their hearing loss requires the use of captioned telephone service.

 Companies that offer caption phones can guide you through the qualification process.